fegodev/react-native-volley/README.md

 // ...
 ```

 `react-native-volley` is built for Android as a workaround for missing `webkit` support.
-However, you can safely use it on iOS as well.
-This works because `react-native-volley` simply returns a standard Fetch API promise when calling `Volley.fetch` on iOS.
+If you like to use it cross platform, please read the [cross platform best practice](#cross-platform) example.

 ## Example with options